The Hib vaccine prevents Hib disease. This illness can be severe and life-threatening. The illness:

 Hib vaccine is made from smaller pieces of the whole Hib bacterium.
 After getting the vaccine, the body learns to attack Hib bacteria if the person is exposed to it.
 As a result, the person will probably not get sick with infections caused by the bacteria.

 WHO SHOULD GET THIS VACCINE

-The Hib vaccine is one of the recommended childhood immunizations.
-Generally, states require proof that a child has received the vaccine before entering into day care or preschool.
+Hib vaccine is one of the recommended childhood vaccines.
+Many states require proof that a child has received the vaccine before starting day care or preschool.

-Infants and toddlers should receive four total doses of the Hib vaccine.
-One dose should be given at each of the following ages:
+Two vaccine brands are available.
+Depending on which brand is given, infants and toddlers should get three or four doses (shots) total.
+One dose should be received at each of the following ages:

-Children over 5 years old and adults do not need to receive immunization for Haemophilus influenzae type b unless they have certain medical conditions, including HIV, sickle cell disease, and some others.
-Ask your doctor if this applies to your child.
+Children older than 5 and adults do not need to get Hib vaccine unless they have certain medical conditions.
+These conditions include HIV, sickle cell disease, among others.
+Your health care provider can tell you if this applies to you or your child.

 RISKS AND SIDE EFFECTS

-Most infants who receive the Hib vaccine will have no side effects.
-Others may have minor problems such as soreness and redness where the shot was given or a mild fever.
-Serious problems associated with receiving the immunization are rare and are mainly due to allergic reactions to parts of the vaccine.
-There is no evidence linking the Hib vaccine to autism.
+Most infants who get Hib vaccine have no problems from it.
+Others may have mild problems such as soreness and redness where the shot was given or a low fever.
+Serious problems from the vaccine are rare and are mainly due to allergic reactions to parts of the vaccine.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.